Joyce Brothers: Dr. Joyce Brothers Show (1985)

 A decade after Living Easy with Dr. Joyce Brothers, Brothers premiered a new show.
 It consisted of 16 one-hour weekly installments on the Disney Channel.
-This was her first appearance on cable television.
-The themes surrounding the show were family oriented, with each show consisting of a comedian, a special guest star, and calls from viewers to provide advice from a psychological and educational standpoint.
+This appearance was her first on cable television.
+The themes surrounding the show were family-oriented, with each show consisting of a comedian, a special guest star, and calls from viewers to provide advice from a psychological and educational standpoint.

 By August 1985, Brothers was given her own television show on a New York station about relationships during which she answered questions from the audience.
 Sponsors were nervous about whether a television psychologist could succeed, she recalled, but viewers expressed their gratitude for her show, telling her she was giving them the information they could not get elsewhere.

-Brothers covered a variety of topics, including prognosis for American football, the psychology of football, women's changing clothing styles, HIV and AIDS, and school shootings.
+Brothers covered a variety of topics, including prognosis for American football, the psychology of football, women's changing clothing styles, HIV and AIDS, and the rise of school shootings.
 In essence, Brothers brought psychology to the mainstream media.

-Brothers presented syndicated advice shows on both television and radio, during a broadcasting career that lasted more than four decades.
-Her shows changed names numerous times, from The Dr. Joyce Brothers Show to Consult Dr. Brothers to Tell Me, Dr. Brothers to Ask Dr. Brothers to Living Easy with Dr. Joyce Brothers.
+Brothers presented syndicated advice shows on both television and radio during a broadcasting career that lasted more than four decades.
+Her shows changed names numerous times, such as The Dr. Joyce Brothers Show, Consult Dr. Brothers, Tell Me, Dr. Brothers, Ask Dr. Brothers, and Living Easy with Dr. Joyce Brothers.
 In 1964, she interviewed and posed for publicity photographs with the Beatles on their first visit to the United States.

 Cameo appearances

+Brothers appeared as Lillian McGraw in Episode 18 of the TV series Ellery Queen (NBC OAD: February 29, 1976).